-What can be done about this if you are the parent left behind and you object to your children permanently residing in another state?
+What can be done about this if you are the parent left behind and object to your children permanently residing in another state?

 The first thing you must do is act quickly because you want to “preserve the venue” you and your children currently have.
-This way an out-of-state court cannot automatically establish legal jurisdiction over custody decisions involving your family.
+This way, an out-of-state court cannot automatically establish legal jurisdiction over custody decisions involving your family.
 After you establish a venue, you can begin to make a case why your ex-spouse should not be allowed to relocate with the children.
-If they have already relocated, it is possible the court could order the children be returned to the state where they formerly resided.
+If they have already relocated, it is possible the court could order the children to be returned to the state where they formerly resided.

-In many situations the parent has sole physical custody of the child and has the right to make a long distance move, but this does not mean the non-custodial parent cannot challenge the move in court and attempt to prove it is not in the best interest of the child.
+In many situations, the parent has sole physical custody of the child and has the right to make a long-distance move, but this does not mean the non-custodial parent cannot challenge the move in court and attempt to prove it is not in the best interest of the child.
 If the parents share custody—basically 50% and 50%–opposition to a child relocation by one parent will almost certainly wind up in court.

 The Best Interest of the Child